 Readings and basic materials for this course will be posted on a Moodle website.
 The enrollment key will be provided to members of the class only.
 No assignments or requirements will be posted on the Moodle site only.
-All activities or requirements will be presented class sessions.

 Recommended Texts: